-The patient will be reevaluated after 4 or more weeks of therapy and has had a chance to try increasing doses of the medication.
+The patient will be reevaluated after 4 or more weeks of therapy.
 If the treatment is satisfactory, the provider will continue to see the patient every 3-6 months.
 If improvement is unsatisfactory the patient may progress to phase 3.

 - Penile prosthetics: Several types of implants are available for patients who do not get good results from other treatments.
 This is a surgical treatment option which is very well tolerated and is very nearly 100% effective.

 Low Testosterone (Hypogonadism, Low T)

 Hypogonadism is a condition where diminished testosterone production exists.
 Testosterone is the most important sex hormone in men because it maintains sex drive, muscle mass, stamina, energy level, exercise capacity, bone density and sense of happiness throughout life.
 Hypogonadism can be caused by insufficient activity in the testicles or in the pituitary gland.
 Located just below the base of the brain, the pituitary gland is a small gland that produces the hormones that stimulate other glands (such as the testicles) to produce hormones.
 Reduced activity of the glands may be caused by a previous injury, loss of blood supply to a gland, trauma, radiation treatment, a viral infection, an auto-immune reaction or the simply aging.
 In terms of the pituitary gland, this dysfunction in rare cases could be caused by a tumor.
 Hypogonadism is very common in adult men and can be mild to severe depending on the symptoms.
 Symptoms:

 - Decreased libido (sex drive and desire)

 - Problems achieving an erection

 - Weight gain